RenanRoseno/crud-project/README.md

 # crud-project
 It's a basic CRUD project of employees and establishments
 #### Technologies:
+- Angular 11;
 - Spring Boot;
-- PostgreSQL
-- Angular 11
+- PostgreSQL.